 Progression and Strength Gains

 As your muscles grow and you gain strength, you will find that lifting the same amount of weight you started with becomes easy.
 If you continue to lift this amount, your muscles will no longer be challenged.
-In order to continue gaining strength, you must progressively increase the resistance.
+To continue gaining strength, you must progressively increase the resistance.
 You will know you are at the correct weight for your fitness level when you feel muscle fatigue after lifting 8-12 repetitions of an exercise.
 This does not need to result in complete exhaustion.
 If you do feel complete muscle exhaustion, you may be lifting too much weight.
 If the exercise is so easy that you feel no fatigue, it's time to increase the resistance.